Civil Construction is the creation of infrastructure involving anything to do with water, earth or transport.

 It is a branch of Civil Engineering involved with the maintenance, design and construction of both natural and physically built environments such as roads, railways, buildings, water reservoirs, subdivisions, airports, bridges, sewer systems, tunnels and dams.

-The civil construction industry consists of the individuals, companies and other interested parties who are involved in the planning, creation and designing of our infrastructure.
+The industry consists of the individuals, companies and other interested parties who are involved in the planning, creation and designing of our infrastructure.

 Tasks performed in the industry include the planning, creation and maintenance of public infrastructure – basically anything that will make the lives of people easier.
 These include: